carpentries/instructor-training/episodes/19-lessons.md

 > ## Improving Objectives
 >
 > Are the following learning objectives strong or weak?
-How could
-> you improve some of the weak objectives?
+> How could you improve some of the weak objectives?
 >
-> * Learn what a Python library is, and what it can be used for.
+> *   Learn what a Python library is and what it can be used for.
-> * Be able to use "dplyr" and provide simple examples.
+> *   Be able to use `dplyr` and provide simple examples.
 > *   Understand the importance of using version control.
 > *   Understand data slicing/manipulation.
 {: .challenge}

-> ## Evaluate real SWC and DC Learning Objects
+> ## Evaluate SWC and DC Learning Objectives
 >
+> Your instructor has posted links to a handful of current Software and Data Carpentry lessons in the Etherpad.
+> Take a minute to select one learning objective from one of those lessons,
-> Complete the following steps to evaluate real learning objectives from current SWC and DC lessons and then reword them.
+> then complete the following steps to evaluate it and reword it to make it sharper.
 >
-> 1. Pick one of the learning objectives listed below.
-> 2. Identify the learning objective verb.
+> 1. Identify the learning objective verb.
-> 3. Decide what type of learning outcome this applies to (i.e. comprehension, application, evaluation)
+> 2. Decide what type of learning outcome this applies to (i.e. comprehension, application, evaluation).
-> 4. Reword the learning objective for a different learning outcome (i.d. from application to knowledge based outcome or vice versa).
+> 3. Reword the learning objective for a different learning outcome (i.d. from application to knowledge based outcome or vice versa).
-> 5. Pair up to discuss your rewording or help each other with point 3 or 4 if necessary.
+> 4. Pair up to discuss your rewording or help each other with point 3 or 4 if necessary.
-> 6. Share the original and your re-worded learning objectives in the Etherpad.
+> 5. Share the original and your re-worded learning objectives in the Etherpad.

-> **Real SWC and DC Learning Objectives**
-> - [DC Python Ecology Lesson -](http://www.datacarpentry.org/python-ecology-lesson/04-merging-data) join two DataFrames together using a uniqueID found in both DataFrames
-> - [SWC Programming with Python -](http://swcarpentry.github.io/python-novice-inflammation/04-files.html) use a library function to get a list of filenames that match a simple wildcard pattern
-> - [SWC R for Reproducible Scientific Analysis -](http://swcarpentry.github.io/r-novice-gapminder/08-plot-ggplot2.html) understand the basics of the aesthetics layer and the geometry layer of a ggplot2
-> - [SWC Unix Shell Lesson -](http://swcarpentry.github.io/shell-novice/04-loop.html) explain why spaces and some punctuation characters shouldn’t be used in file names
-> - [SWC Programming with MATLAB -](http://swcarpentry.github.io/matlab-novice-inflammation/06-defensive.html) - explain what an assertion is
-> - [SWC Version Control with Git](http://swcarpentry.github.io/git-novice/07-github.html) push to and pull from a remote repository
-> - [SWC Instructor Training - ](http://swcarpentry.github.io/instructor-training/07-memory/) construct a concept map for a short lesson showing the lesson's key ideas and the relationships between them
->
-> Instructor’s guide: Ask the trainees how difficult the exercise was.
-Point out that now they are equiped to evalute our learning objectives and possible submit new or improved learning objectives to our lessons.
 {: .challenge}

 ## Learner Profiles